uberhalit/SekiroFpsUnlockAndMore/README.md

 ### Follow these steps on AMD:
 1. Right click on Desktop -> `Display settings`
-2. Scroll down anD click `Advanced Display Settings -> Display Adapter Properties`
+2. Scroll down and click `Advanced Display Settings -> Display Adapter Properties`
 3. **Switch to `Monitor` tab and make sure your monitor is set to the highest Refresh rate possible:**
 4.  [![Make sure your monitor is set to the highest Refresh rate possible](https://camo.githubusercontent.com/8ba71a0b512eb68509f7e7506a92a78f3cd47537/68747470733a2f2f692e696d6775722e636f6d2f61774b4862774d2e706e67)](#)
 5. Open Radeon Settings